Recruited: February 1943

 While MUSICIAN concentrated on building itself up, the neighbouring FARMER circuit, led by Michael Trotobas (who had dropped with Bieler the previous year) took every opportunity to sabotage or kill the enemy.
 On 28 November Trotobas was killed himself in a shootout in Lille, and Yolande passed the news to London on 2 December.
 This put Bieler under even more pressure, since he would now have to keep London informed about both circuits.
 Despite his failing health, he continued to receive parachute drops and successfully sabotaged ten locomotives during November, and another eleven at Tourcoing before Christmas; inevitably, this only made the Gestapo more determined than ever to stop him.
 By the end of the year their combined efforts had brought MUSICIAN to the brink of D‐Day readiness: groups were in place to attack the local rail networks at 25 points, and others would ambush German communications across the region and cut telephone wires to Paris.
 But would they survive long enough to put their plans into action?

 Yolande's steadfast and fearless approach had proved invaluable to the network, but her work was was becoming riskier every day.
-German interception of radio signals had become very efficient by this time, and the regular nature of her transmissions was helping to gradually narrow down the area of the source.
+German interception of radio signals had become very efficient by this time, and the regular times of her transmissions was helping her pursuers to gradually narrow down the area of the source.
 Yolande and Bieler spent Christmas Eve at the Bourys' house; they listened to the BBC and did their best to be festive.
 On Christmas Day she made contact with London as usual, but the following week a direction‐finding van was seen passing the house, an ominous sign that the net was closing in.
 She moved her set to the Boury house, where she was still living, but on 12 January Camille Boury noticed a man walking along the street, with his collar turned up and apparently listening to earphones.
 Yolande's radio signal had been traced to their block.

 She immediately packed up her set and moved again, this time to the Café Moulin Brulé, a lonely safe house on the north‐eastern edge of the city, on the northern bank of the canal.
 Shaken by her narrow escape, she could rely on the café owners sheltering her for the night.
 The next day Bieler arrived at the café to discuss where she should go next, but the Gestapo were now ready to make their haul.
 Two men walked in and drew revolvers, arresting all those inside.